Human resources at a click

 In conclusion, AI undoubtedly seems destined to reshape the legal landscape.
 Lawyers may spend less time on routine negotiation and drafting, but focus on providing oversight and ultimate review of documentation before the client signs.

-If you any advice in relation to AI in the legal sector, please do not hesitate to contact a member of the data protection team.
+If you require any advice in relation to AI in the legal sector, please do not hesitate to contact a member of the data protection team.